Myshaak-Jr/sdl3_cmake_template/README.md

 All the source files should be in `src/` and all headers in `include/`.
 The `cmake/` directory contains the shader config file which defines which backends were build.
 In shader source files are in the `shaders/` directory.

+In the shader.c is a function that will open the correct shader binary.

 ## Hello triangle
 This template displays the triangle by default.
 It is based on [https://github.com/mohiji/gpu-by-example](https://github.com/mohiji/gpu-by-example).